vitomurgida/FE_potential_flow_2D/README.md

 1. Move to the project folder

-2. Run the following command in the terminal to create and setup the local environment in the project folder: conda env create -f environment.txt --prefix ./venv
+2. Run the following command in the terminal to create and setup the local environment in the project folder: conda env create -f environment.yml --prefix ./venv

 3. Run the following command in the terminal to activate the local environment: conda activate ./venv